In 2022, tuition for full-time students at Queens University of Charlotte was $39,030 a year.

 Queens University of Charlotte is a private, religious institution, which means it has the same tuition for students from North Carolina as it does for students who live in other states.

-Attending a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Take the time to verify your state's criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Take the time to confirm your state's criteria for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on the state you and your parents currently reside in.
+There may be other criteria as well, depending on where you live.

 Explore other North Carolina colleges

-Tuition at Queens University of Charlotte is the same for all students.
+Tuition at Queens University of Charlotte is the same for every student.

-International students usually do not qualify for for federal financial aid, but may be eligible for private or Queens University of Charlotte-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at Queens University of Charlotte:
+Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or school-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may qualify for the following types of financial support at Queens University of Charlotte:

 •On-campus jobs •Queens University of Charlotte-specific scholarships